Quick start

 /install

-That single step creates ~/Claude/{project}/ with plans/, retrospectives/, lessons/, notes/, _booping/, and a .booping marker file so other skills know the vault is ready.
+/install prompts for the vault location — the default ~/Claude/{project}/ or a repo-local directory (wired via the .booping marker's vault_path: key).
+Either way that single step creates the vault with plans/, retrospectives/, lessons/, notes/, _booping/, and a .booping marker file so other skills know the vault is ready.
 See Vault for what each directory is for.

 3. Orient with /chat